Winterizing your family’s car is crucial – ideally before the Michigan weather gets gnarly.

 Shelton adds to top off all of your fluids and keep coolant at the proper freeze point (check this with a tester, available for a few dollars at auto stores).

 - Blanket and candles.
-“You can get some heat” if you break down, Aeck Jr. says.
+“You can get some heat” if you break down, Aeck Jr. says, and a light source.